jperez3/taccoform-blog/hugo/content/posts/BLUE_GREEN_MYSQL.md

 ### In Review

+Although a thankless task, database upgrades need to happen.
+Hopefully blue-green can be another tool in your toolbelt to streamline the process with minimal downtime.

 ---
 _As always, feel free to reach out on twitter via [@taccoform](https://twitter.com/taccoform) for questions and/or feedback on this post_